avieth/Algebraic/README.md

 -- When printing, it's nice to have a total function, rather than a -- "multifunction" in which 1 or more outputs are given.
-That means, if there -- are many string which parse to your value (as is the case for True and False -- here) then you must choose a canonical representation, the one that should -- be printed always.
+That means, if there -- are many strings which parse to your value (as is the case for True and False -- here) then you must choose a canonical representation, the one that should -- be printed always.
 -- For demonstration, we choose "True" as the canonical form of True, and "F"